 Uranium mineralization was first discovered within Goliad sediments in 1956 at Palangana Dome in Duval County.
-Approximately 340,000 lbs. of U_3O_8 were produced by Union Carbide in the late 1970's through the early 1980's, via ISR methods from Goliad sands which were deposited over the collapsed crest of the domal structure.
+Approximately 340,000 lbs. of U3O8 were produced by Union Carbide in the late 1970's through the early 1980's, via ISR methods from Goliad sands which were deposited over the collapsed crest of the domal structure.
 Renewed exploration activity occurred at Palangana in 2007, when Uranium One, operating as South Texas Mining Venture, began an exploration drilling program targeting Goliad sands deposited around the periphery of the dome.
 Five separate exploration trends have been discovered here to date.
 Uranium deposits are hosted by both middle and lower Goliad sand strata located along the flanks of Palangana Dome.
-UEC is currently mining in production area PAA-3 at Palangana Project, with additional production areas currently being permitted.
+UEC is currently in standby status at wellfields PA-1, PA-2, and PA-3 at Palangana Project, and PA-4 is fully permitted, including an aquifer exemption.
+Several additional wellfields are in developmental stage at Palangana Project.